LuisEduardoF/ASL-OpenCV/README.md

 # ASL-OpenCV

-## ASL Alphabet Recognizer with Deep Learning Neural Network
+## ASL Alphabet Recognizer with a Multilayer Perceptron Neural Network

-This project is an implementation of a deep learning neural network for recognizing the American Sign Language (ASL) alphabet using computer vision techniques.
+This project is an implementation of a neural network for recognizing the American Sign Language (ASL) alphabet using computer vision techniques.
 The model is trained to recognize hand gestures corresponding to each letter of the ASL alphabet.

 ## Dataset